Travelder/SuperResolution/README.md

 ## Note

 Some changes have been made within the original ML repo to accommodate with the new directory structure.
 Be careful before updating any thing.

+## Logo

+To change the logo, replace the file "data_dump/logo.png".
+There should be no issues as long as the file name remains the same.